BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: System Model

 \subsection{Channel Model}

-To model the channel, we consider a \gls{mimo} system in which we leverage the time varying 3D spatial channel model from \gls{3gpp} in \cite{3GPP38901}.
-In this model, channels are characterized via clustering the multipath components, arriving at antenna arrays, in delay and double-directional angle (i.e., the zenith and azimuth of the \glspl{aoa} at the receiver and \glspl{aod} at the transmitter).
-For simplicity, let us assume that $N_\mathrm{g}$ and $N_\mathrm{d}$ are respectively the number of antenna elements of \gls{gnb} and devices.
-We denoted by $\bm{H}_{x,y}(\tau;t) \in \mathds{C}^{N_\mathrm{d}\times N_\mathrm{g}}$ the baseband channel response at time $t$ to an input impulse at time $t-\tau$, between $x$th device and $y$th \gls{gnb} in \gls{dl}.
-Then, an entry of $\bm{H}_{x,y}(\tau;t)$ for $p$th receiving antenna element and $q$th transmitting antenna element can be computed as
+To model the channel, we consider a \gls{mimo} system in which we leverage the 3D spatial channel model from \gls{3gpp} in~\cite{3GPP38901}.
+In this model, channels are characterized via clustering the multipath components, arriving at antenna arrays, in delay and double-directional angle (i.e., the zenith and azimuth of the \glspl{aoa} at the receiver and \glspl{aod} at the transmitter). \ifthenelse{\boolean{appendixversion}}{ We have moved the details of the channel model to Appendix~\ref{app:channelModel}. }{ We have moved the details of the channel model to \cite[Appendix B]{extended}. } Notice that our problem formulation (Section~\ref{sec:problemFor}) and solution approach (Section~\ref{sec:solution}) are general and not limited to this channel model.